 When will the new EU ePrivacy Regulation come into action?

-Originally, the ambitious intention was to let the new ePrivacy Regulation come into force by May 25th, 2018 (the same date as the GDPR).
+Originally, the ambitious intention was to let the new ePrivacy Regulation apply on May 25th, 2018 (the same date as the GDPR).

-That timeline didn’t just ambitious but also turns out to be impossible, given the fact that the draft text was published so late on one hand (January 10th, 2017) and the comments and criticism from delegations since it was published (with tremendous lobbying) and the fact that after the final vote in plenary session end October 2017 on the Lauristin report, including the amended text, in the European Parliament, it is clear that there are still things to be discussed before an agreement between the Council and Parliament is reached.
+That timeline wasn’t just ambitious but also turned out to be impossible, given the fact that the draft text was published so late (January 10th, 2017), the many comments and criticism from delegations since it was published (with tremendous lobbying) and the fact that after the final vote in plenary session end October 2017 on the Lauristin report, including the amended text, in the European Parliament, it is clear that there are still things to be discussed before an agreement between the Council and Parliament is reached.

 The Council of the European Union responded a first time to comments on May 19 with a so-called interinstitutional file (2017/0003, PDF opens) which states that the delegations which took part in the discussion in the Council’s Working Party on Telecommunications and Information Society consider the date unrealistic.

-In other words: it’s unlikely that the EU ePrivacy Regulation text will be finalized and published before the third and potentially even fourth quarter and equally unlikely that it will become enforceable on the same day as the GDPR.
+In other words: it’s unlikely that the EU ePrivacy Regulation text will not be published, enter into force or be applied on the same day as the GDPR.